Our Team

 With his guidance, Pillars has built deep partnerships with a range of mission-aligned stakeholders including American Muslim community philanthropists, leaders in institutional philanthropy, and preeminent media corporations.
 Since its inception, Pillars has invested millions of dollars into Muslim community organizations and initiatives, supporting hundreds of Muslim civic and creative leaders across the United States.

 Shakeeb also serves on the board of directors of the University of Illinois Foundation (UIF), the university system’s private foundation.
-He currently serves as Vice Chairman of UIF’s Investment Committee, which oversees the Investment Office and its $2.5 billion endowment.
+He currently serves as Chairman of UIF’s Investment Committee, which oversees the Investment Office and its $2.5 billion endowment.
 At UIF, Shakeeb has played a key role in rebuilding the Investment Office.
 In 2021, he chaired the search committee to hire the foundation’s new Chief Investment Officer.

 Shakeeb’s long-standing commitment to social change and nonprofit leadership includes current and previous service on many other boards, committees, and councils, including Demos, Hartford International University, Harvard Divinity School, A Better Chicago, The Michael J. Fox Foundation, Interfaith America, and the Justice and Society Program of the Aspen Institute.

-Shakeeb earned a BS from the University of Illinois at Urbana-Champaign and an MBA from Harvard Business School.
+Shakeeb earned a BS from the University of Illinois at Urbana-Champaign and an MBA from the Harvard Business School.

 Saleemah Abdul-Ghafur